braincee/braincee/README.md

 ```
 - 👨🏻‍💻 I'm Stephen Annor, a self-taught Full-stack developer.

-- ⏳ I Spend most of my time learning new things, coding outstanding projects and effective collaborating with other coding partners.
+- ⏳ I code and learn new skills daily, build projects and collaborate with coding partners.

 - 🔭 Currently sharpening my skills at Microverse